bbglab/oncodrivefml/docs/source/signature.rst

 Then, the normalized frequency of the mutation :math:`i` is:
 :math:`\overline{f_i} = \frac{m_i/T_i}{\sum_j m_j/T_j}`.

-The results can be adapted in case our input are not absolute values but the relative frequencies.
+The results can be adapted in case our inputs are not absolute values but relative frequencies.
 :math:`f_i` is the frequency of mutations and :math:`t_i` the frequency of nucleotides:

 .. math::